If you are HIV negative and don’t always use condoms then you may be at risk of getting HIV. Taking PrEP can prevent HIV.

 The two ways to take PrEP are:

-People who are at high risk of getting HIV.
-This includes gay and bisexual men, ethnic minorities, trans people and those in a relationship with an HIV positive partner who is not on successful treatment.
+PrEP is suitable for anyone at risk of HIV infection.
+This includes men, women, trans people, non-binary people and those in a relationship with an HIV positive partner who does not have a undetectable viral load.

 Other factors are related to a higher risk of HIV.
 These include: